-The Nintendo Switch has been out for about two years, and we've seen some seriously fantastic games released.
+The Nintendo Switch has been out in the wild for a while now, and we've seen some seriously fantastic games released for it since it launched back in 2017.
 Unfortunately, the Switch has been a little light when it comes to games supporting online multiplayer.
-While we hope to see some new games soon, here are some of the best games with online multiplayer available right now.
+While we hope to see some new games soon, here are some of the best Nintendo Switch games with online multiplayer available right now.

 When it comes to getting a game going with friends, one of the very best options would have to be Splatoon 2.
 You can get together with three other friends and take on another team of four in a turf war, a splatter battle to cover everything you can with ink.
 The team with the most surface area coated in their color is the winner.

-As the king of the battle royale-style games, Fornite has an incredibly robust player-base.
-This means that you'll never be waiting for people to play with.
+As the king of the battle royale-style games, Fornite has an incredibly robust player base.
+This means that you'll never be waiting for people to play with you.
 You can also join any of your friends on just about any other platform — unless, of course, your friends are playing on PS4.
 If you want to get into some heated battle royale action, Fortnite is going to be your go-to on the Nintendo Switch.
 The best part?
 Fortnite is free to play!